 I am a sociologist with a PhD in economics, and three decades of experience in international development, the first decade in the NGO sector working on humanitarian interventions and then social policy, and the second two in government, academe and research, working on various aspects of social protection with a wide range of national and international agencies.
 I am currently focussing on the question of social protection as a mass response to climate change-induced livelihoods and environmental degradation in the medium term and studying part time for a Masters in Environmental Science with the Open University.

 I have lead the independent reseach agency The Poverty and Inequality Practice for the last ten years and work as a research economist specialising in the design and appraisal of social protection policy, systems and programmes in developing countries, with a focus on public works programmes.
 I have a particular interest in the implications of climate change for future social protection policy and programming, co-leading the Climate Change and Social Protection Research Initiative .

 I also work on the political economy of social policy interventions and the national policy impact of external interventions.
-I convene, moderate and facilitate workshops and conferences on aspects of social protection and teach on university and government training courses.
+I convene, moderate and facilitate workshops and conferences on aspects of social protection and teach on a number of post graduate university courses and government training programmes.
 I have had the pleasure of working throughout north and sub-Saharan Africa, as well as central, southern and south eastern Asia, with a range of UN agencies, bi- and multi-lateral donors, governments and non-governmental organisations.
 I have published widely in a variety of media and written extensively on the political economy of social protection, as well as public works and labour market interventions.